Approximate Bayesian Computation via Classification

 \section{Discussion}

 This paper develops an ABC variant using a classification-based KL estimator as a discrepancy measure.
 By deploying a flexible classifier, the empirical KL divergence can be estimated with a vanishing error.
 In addition, inspired by the connection between the KL divergence and the log-likelihood ratio, we propose a scaled exponential kernel to aggregate ABC samples.
 This smoothing variant avoids the need for choosing the ad hoc threshold $\epsilon_n$ and fully utilizes information returned from all ABC samples.
 Under mild conditions, we show that the posterior concentration rate of the accept-reject ABC depends on the estimation error $\delta_n$ and the accept-reject threshold $\epsilon_n$, while the rate of the smooth version depends on the estimation error $\delta_n$ and the contraction rate of the actual posterior distribution.
 Our methodology can also be related to many other likelihood-free inference methods, including ABC with Classification Accuracy \citep{gutmann2018likelihood}, Wasserstein distance ABC \citep{bernton2019approximate}, and Generalized Posteriors \citep{schmon2020generalized}.
+Our methods coincide with the $c$-posterior \citep{miller2018robust}, which is robust to perturbations.
+In particular, the accept-reject ABC can be shown to be robust under model misspecification (see \Cref{sec:model_misspec}).
+In addition, the exponential kernel can be motivated as an instantiation of General Bayesian Inference (GBI) \citep{bissiri2016general} with the KL estimator as the loss function.
+See \citet{thomas2019diagnosing} and \citet{thomas2020generalised} for examples of conducting robust inference using probabilistic classifiers under the generalized Bayes update setup.
 Along with our theoretical investigations, we demonstrate competitive performance of our methods on benchmark examples.
 Our theoretical analysis provides theoretical justifications for the method of \cite{gutmann2018likelihood}.